 Buy the candy during sales

-Saving on baskets
+Save on easter baskets

 Why do parents do this stuff to themselves?
 You can save a ton of money by reusing the same basket year after year.
 When I was a kid, my grandma used the same Easter basket year after year.
 Now that I’m older, I can appreciate why she did this.
-These things really add up!
+These things really add up! my kids have had the same baskets for 4 years now and we love them.

 Don’t buy the Easter grass